twood02/webtemplate/wiki/aws-ec2-load-balancers/aws-ec2-load-balancers-blog-post.md

 <img src="./aws_graphic.png" width="500" height="350"/><br>
 *created using Canva* <br>
 Breakdown:
-  - Target:
+  - Target: Targets are the resources to be invoked when a rule is triggered.
-  - Target group:
+  - Target group: register your targets with a target group overriding the default values.
-  - Listener:
+  - Listener: a process that checks for connection requests, using the protocol and port that you configure.
+The rules that you define for a listener determine how the load balancer routes requests to its registered targets.
-  - Rule:
+  - Rule: Each rule consists of a priority, one or more actions, and one or more conditions.
-  - Health check:
+  - Health check: LB periodically sends requests to its registered targets to test their status (health checks)

 ## Setup Tutorials
 ### Application LB & Network LB